Superalgos/Superalgos/README.md

+# Superalgos Beta 9

+Superalgos is not just another open-source project.
+We are an open community devised, nurtured, and incentivized with the project's native Superalgos (SA) token to grow into a massive trading collaboration.
+You will notice the difference as soon as you join the [Telegram Community Group](https://t.me/superalgoscommunity) of the new [Discord Server](https://discord.gg/CGeKC6WQQb).

+We are building the ultimate market research and trading automation platform to compete in the markets on a level playing field.

+The Superalgos software is contributor-centric, built by contributors, for contributors.
+It is also free and open-source.

+> Can't wait to start contributing?
+No need to wait!
+You may start by giving a star to this repository!

+![superalgos-readme](https://user-images.githubusercontent.com/13994516/106380124-844d8980-63b0-11eb-9bd9-4f977b6c183b.gif)

-# Superalgos Beta 9 - Getting Started Guide
+# Getting Started Guide

 All procedures are the same for Windows, Linux, or Mac OS.
 Raspberry Pi terminal commands have been included for ease of use.

-> **IMPORTANT:** Minimalist hardware —both virtual and physical— is better suited for production deployments, where the use of the GUI is minimal.
+> **IMPORTANT:** Remote installations and minimalist hardware —both virtual and physical— are better suited for production deployments, where the use of the GUI is minimal.
 We highly recommend learning Superalgos in a local installation.
 Mastering the system takes time, and the use of the GIU to go through in-app tutorials is crucial during the learning process.
-Your experience will be orders of magnitude better if you follow this advice: leave minimalist hardware for when you are ready to start trading live.
+Your experience will be orders of magnitude better if you follow this advice: leave remote installations and minimalist hardware for when you are ready to start trading live.

-![superalgos-readme](https://user-images.githubusercontent.com/13994516/106380124-844d8980-63b0-11eb-9bd9-4f977b6c183b.gif)

 # Pre-Requisites

-## 1. Node JS
+## 1. Node JS Installation

 If you don't have it yet, download and install Node.js.